 Nalishha Mehta is Senior Program Officer for Migration at the Solidarity Center, the largest U.S.-based international worker rights organization.
 She has spent her professional career advocating for the rights of workers, particularly the most marginalized and underrepresented workers, and supporting women workers to find their voice and build their power.
 Mehta’s parents immigrated to the United States from India, seeking opportunities for themselves and their daughter.
 Their experiences of daily discrimination and racism in the workplace, including wage theft and job loss, has shaped her life work.
 Mehta also serves as chief shop steward for the bargaining unit staff at the Solidarity Center’s headquarters with the Office and Professional Employees International Union.
 She practices Raja Yoga Meditation and has facilitated meditation sessions for union organizers, women workers, and staff at unions and non-profit organizations, supporting youth, activists, and workers to combat burnout and stress and to rediscover their own inner power and strength.
 Mehta is based in the United States.

-Vani Saraswathi is Editor-at-Large and Director of Projects at Migrant-Rights.org and the author of Stories of Origin: The Invisible Lives of Migrants in the GulfShe holds a Master’s in Human Rights from the School of Advanced Studies, University of London.
+Vani Saraswathi is Editor-at-Large and Director of Projects at MRRORS, and is the author of Stories of Origin: The Invisible Lives of Migrants in the GulfShe holds a Master’s in Human Rights from the School of Advanced Studies, University of London.
 She moved to Qatar in 1999, working with several local and regional publications and launching some of Qatar’s leading periodicals during her 17-year stint there.
 While in Qatar she and others mobilised a grassroots community to help migrants in distress.
 She also reported regularly on human rights issues in Qatar for publications in India.
 Since 2014, in her role with Migrant-Rights.org, she reports from the Gulf states and countries of origin with a particular focus of women migrant workers.
 She also organises advocacy projects and human rights training targeting individual employers, embassies, recruitment agents and businesses in Qatar, Kuwait, Saudi Arabia and UAE, working with nationals and long-term residents in these countries with a special emphasis on female migrants, including domestic workers.
 Saraswathi is a member of the Migration Advisory Group of ILO ROAS, Freedom Fund’s Ethiopia Hotspot Programme Advisory Group, and Humanity United’s Forced Labour and Human Trafficking Advisory Group.
 Saraswathi is based in India.

 Our History